freenandes/prez/list/portfolio.md

 - Research data and insights
 - A fun and playful collaborative design process
-- Repurpose and valorization of 5 existing markets
+- Revamp of 5 markets
 - 100k web pages for 175 destinations
 - ~4x boost in traffic and revenue
 - Tagus design system, ready-to-scale interface designs and guidelines